jacobkimmel/eleven/README.md

 ## How do I use eleven?

+### Installation

 Eleven requires Python 2.7.
 Earlier versions will not be supported.
 Python 3.x support is on the roadmap.
-You will need a Scientific Python stack, including pandas and scipy.
+You will need a Scientific Python stack, including [pandas](http://pandas.pydata.org/) and [scipy](http://www.scipy.org/).
 If you don't have these, you can install the free version of the [Anaconda environment](https://store.continuum.io/cshop/anaconda/), which has everything you need.

 Install eleven with `pip install eleven`.

+### Data Preperation

+Prepare your raw data as a CSV file with three columns named Sample, Target, and Cq.

+No template controls should be included as samples with the sample name "NTC."
+Eleven uses the NTCs to censor background data, so you should have an NTC sample for each Target.

+When finished, your data should like this:

+    Sample,Target,Cq
+    Sample1,Target1,Cq
+    Sample2,Target1,Cq
+    ...
+    NTC,Target1,Cq
+    ...
+    SampleN,TargetN,Cq
+    ...
+    NTC,TargetN,Cq

+### Analysis

 A sample analysis session looks like this: